Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - CRITICAL - above 50% of system memory

-Memory usage of resource is dumped on the console with following format Process name, Process ID, RSS( pyshical memory)
+Memory usage of resource is dumped on the console with following format Process name, Process ID, RSS( physical memory)

  - #### Example :